muhammadyaseen/kubeflow-on-linode/kubeflow-pipelines-on-linode.md

 ```

+### Modifying the pipeline file

+You have to make two changes in this file:

-Once you have the IP address, head over to `kfp-examples/minio-census-pipeline.py` example and change the values in the file accordingly.
+1. Once you have the IP address of `minio-service`, head over to `kfp-examples/minio-census-pipeline.py` example and change the values in the file accordingly.
+You can search for `minio-service-ip-here` and replace all ocurrences with the actual service IP address.

+2. In order to download data from US Census API, you'll need to get a free API key.
+You can visit the [Census.Gov](https://api.census.gov/data/key_signup.html) page to request one.
+Once you have the key, modify the function `download_table_data` and place your key in the variable `census_key`.

 Once satisfied with the changes you can compile the pipeline by running:

 ```bash
 python minio-census-pipeline.py